ptompalski/MDSAfforestationMonitoring/README.md

 [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) is an environment and package manager used to handle software dependencies in isolated environments.
 This project uses Conda to ensure reproducibility and prevent library conflicts.
 Three environments are provided at the root of the repository:

 - [`environment.yml`](./environment.yml): Core environment for executing the pipeline.
-- [`environment-dev.yml`](./environment-dev.yml): Development environment for testing; includes additional packages beyond the core environment.
+- [`environment-dev.yml`](./environment-dev.yml): Development environment for testing and report rendering; includes additional packages beyond the core environment.
 - [`environment-dev-gpu.yml`](./environment-dev-gpu.yml): GPU-compatible environment for use on the UBC Sockeye platform.
 Included for transparency; not intended for general use.

 To install Conda, refer to the [User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).
 If you prefer a minimal installation, you can install [Miniconda3](https://docs.conda.io/en/latest/miniconda.html), which provides the same functionality with a smaller footprint.